tjhunter/karps/doc/paper/scratch.md

 ```hs
 type Group k v = Dataset (k, v)
 ```

+TODO: check trivially about the size of the support.

 We will use one representation or the other according to the situation.
 This remark also justifies why a specific type for groups of groups is hardly found in practice, as they can be reduced to a group with a single